steezydev/steezydev/README.md

 <h2>🏺 My values</h2>

 - **Discipline** - I have a strong belief that anything can be achieved.
 The only resource is time.
 The distribution of time is dictated by discipline.
-- **People** - There is no better mechanism than a well-built team.
+- **People** - There is no mechanism as powerfull as a well-built team.
 - **Value** - You have to bring value and be valuable yourself to be fulfilled.

 <h2>🧰 Toolbox</h2>